buddhaman/tim_engine/readme.txt

 Decide what to do next:

 Big projects:

+IMPORTANT FIRST:
+- Rendergroups.
+Abstract rendering a bit.
+Should make things easier for the future.
+Collect rendercommands.
+- Use rendergroups in personal ui library.
+- Better asset loading.
+- Single atlas for entire ui.
+- Render to framebuffer.
+- Gaussian blur.
+- Shadow in 2d (simple).
+Use gaussian blur on shadow.
+- OPTIONAL: save icons for creatures and select.
+- LATER: Replace entire ui with own ui.
+- LATER: abstract entre rendering out and make reusable.
+Make another simple game with engine.

 - Fancy rendering with shadows.
-- More training scenarios: Moving towards object.
-(Easy)
+- Fancy rendering with normal/specular mapping.
+Generate 3d textures.
 - More training scenarios: Walking upright with gravity.
 (Hard)
 - Save brain results: requires some designing.
 - Create world where creatures can interact with eachother.
 Work towards ecosystem.
 - Store multiple brains in a creature.
 - Design the entire look and feel.
 Create your own ui library for smooth juicy ui.
 - Multithreading for training.
-- Fancy rendering with normal/specular mapping.
-Generate 3d textures.

 LATER:

+- Texture editor!
+Create normal maps.
+Specular maps etc inside editor.
+And generate this for the terrain.
 - Contact saplings developer.
 Wessel.
 - Make googly eyes, or other decorations.
 - Calculate fitness per second.
 - Set fitness function before starting the simulation.
 - Save entire trained brains.
-- Show all inputs clearly and highlight in the world when you hover over it in the brain and vice versa
-  (when in brain vis mode).
+- Show all inputs clearly and highlight in the world when you hover over it in the brain and vice versa (when in brain vis mode).
 - 2D lighting.
 - Training mode: Get body close to ball.
 Implement with tournaments just like football simulation.
-- Training mode: Walk with gravity.
 - Write memory manager and give block to physics engine.
 Makes it easier to just throw away.

+NOW:

+RENDERGROUPS:

+BRAIN EDIT SCREEN:
+- Refactor edit code.
+Make multiple states, one for brain, one for body.
+- Make buttons inside creature
+- Separate brain definition from bodydefinition, Store in creaturedef.
+- Serialize.
+- Switch trainingscenarios.
+- Give clear feedback about current fitness.
+Visualize.
+- Save brain results.
+- Show brain constantly.
+In juicy way.
+Springs.

 DONE:

+- Training mode: Walk with gravity.
+- Add walking scenario.
+- Static floor in world.
+- Add inputs for bodyparts: angle.
+- More training scenarios: Moving towards object.
+(Easy)
 - Drag camera in fakeworld.
 - Drag camera when drawing if outside drawable area.
 - Serialization.